Hi, How Can We Help You?

 FIRST APPEARANCE – WHAT TO EXPECT

 The purpose of a first appearance hearing is for a judge to tell you why you were taken into custody.
-Typical reasons for being arrested are new charges, violation of home detention or probation, failure to appear for court, or a pick up order from another county or state.
+Typical reasons for arrest are new charges, violation of home detention or probation, failure to appear for court, or a pickup order from another county or state.
 The judge will look at the paperwork to see if it is proper.
 If you have new charges, he will look at the police report to see if probable cause exists.
-Probable cause means that if someone believes the facts stated in the police report, they would believe a crime has been committed.
+Probable cause means that if someone believes the facts in the police report, they would believe a crime has been committed.
 The judge does not decide whether you are guilty or innocent at First Appearance.
 An assistant public defender will be automatically appointed for this hearing only.
-He or she will give you any advice that is necessary for the first appearance proceeding.
+They will give you any necessary advice for the first appearance proceeding.

 WILL I BE RELEASED?